-When you stay in a hotel, a youth hostel or a campsite in the canton, you will receive a "Geneva Transport Card" free of charge.
-With this card, public transport in Geneva is free for the full duration of your stay.
+When you stay in an accommodation in Geneva, you receive a "Geneva Transport Card" free of charge.
+Thanks to this card, public transport in Geneva is free for the full duration of your stay.

 Ready to learn some interesting stories about our favourite places in Geneva?

 Geneva, a small city pearl, opens onto the most beautiful mountain ranges in France.